nrlailisan99/Chatbot-GUI/README.md

 basic chatbot python code with gui

-First you need to install python version 3.8
-Then import the libraries in the codes
+First you need to install python version 3.8 and import the libraries used in the codes

 After that run these files in order:
 1. nltk.utils